kieran-nichols/kieran-nichols.github.io/content/vsf__publication_post.md

 ## Introduction
 I would love to present my first 1st-author journal paper: [Sensitivity of lower-limb joint mechanics to prosthetic forefoot stiffness with a variable stiffness foot in level-ground walking](https://authors.elsevier.com/a/1gTp74-6-e4tq).
-You can access it for free til Mar 15.
+You can access it for free till Mar 15.
 It presents my work on a prosthetic foot that can change stiffness.
 We tested our prosthesis, the Variable Stiffness Foot (VSF) on persons with below-the-knee amputations.